Boavizta/PCR-SI_dataformat/ImpactObject.md

 - ADPe - Resource use, minerals and metals -	kg Sb eq
 - TPE - Total Primary Energy -	MJ
 - WU - Water use -	m3 eq

+WARNING : For PCR compliance, the required indicators must be provided.